noufeak/Feedreader/README.md

 # Steps to run the project

-1. open the project by clicking on index.html file
+1. Run the project locally by opening index.html in a browser.
+2. Roll down to see the tests that have passed successfully.
+3. If you want to add further tests or change some, go to feedreader.js file.

 # Development Strategy